-One of the banes of a any fish keeper's life (and perhaps, one of the joys too) is putting together a tank of fish that don't slaughter each other.
-Large cichlids, such as Jack Dempseys and Oscar fish are known for levels of aggression from mild to very aggressive.
-So can you keep them together?
+One of the banes of any fish-keeper's life (and perhaps one of the joys, too) is putting together a tank of fish that don't slaughter each other.
+Large cichlids, such as Jack Dempseys and Oscar fish, are known for levels of aggression from mild to very aggressive.
+So, can you keep them together?
 The answer is yes, providing a couple of conditions are met.

 First of all, the tank must be large enough.
-A 55 gallon will only just cut it, and many would say that even that is not large enough, that a 90 gallon is needed.
-Space is important to fish, and being crowded only increases agression amongst already aggressive cichlids.
+A 55-gallon will only just cut it, and many would say that even that is not large enough, that a 90-gallon is needed.
+Space is important to fish, and being crowded only increases aggression amongst already aggressive cichlids.

-Returning to the subject of the Jack Dempsey and the Oscar Fish, JD's tend to be more retiring in general, so you can expect to see a great deal more of the Oscar than you do of the JD.
-This is entirely normal behavior, and is not a result of the Oscar 'scaring the JD'.
+Returning to the subject of the Jack Dempsey and the Oscar fish, JD's tend to be more retiring in general, so you can expect to see a great deal more of the Oscar than you do of the JD.
+This is entirely normal behavior, and it is not a result of the Oscar 'scaring the JD'.
 Now, depending on size and temperament, a JD may try to bully an Oscar.
-Some are even successful, others not so much.
+Some are even successful; others not so much.

 In my case, I have a larger Oscar fish and a JD about half the size.
 This has proven to be a fairly successful mix.
 Whilst the JD did try to bully the Oscar at first (the Oscar was a late addition to the tank), the Oscar quickly showed him who was boss.
 Younger, smaller Oscars may fall prey to bullying more easily.

-The long and short of matters is that it largely depends on the temperament of the fish, the lay out of your tank, and most importantly, its size.
+The long and short of matters is that it largely depends on the temperament of the fish, the layout of your tank, and—most importantly—the tank's size.